Social media is being used increasingly to spread cryptocurrency and NFT scams. Thefts occur on Instagram, Twitter, Facebook, Discord, and Telegram.

 - Use two-factor authentication (2FA) and a password manager to protect sensitive data.

-- Ignore any Discord messages promising freebies in exchange for clicking on links you don't recognise.
+- To maintain Discord safety, ignore any Discord messages promising freebies in exchange for clicking on links you don't recognise.

 How to Spot a Cryptocurrency Scam on Telegram Groups?